bentsherman/nextflow-palmetto-demo/02-create.md

 }
 ```

 And so on for each process.
-Note that we had to escape each `$` character to specify that each variable is a Bash variable rather than a Nextflow variable.
+Two small things we changed here:

+1. We escaped our Bash variables to distinguish them from Nextflow variables.
 More on this later.
+2. We call the Python script like a standalone program.
+Any script in the `bin` directory can be called this way, as long as it has the proper permission bits and shebang.
+The Python scripts are already set up this way.

 ### Data Dependencies